-Current Performance: 87.45 tons of household hazardous wastes were collected/managed in 2021 compared to 101.14 tons in 2020.
+Current Performance: 85.20 tons of Household Hazardous Wastes were collected/managed in 2022, compared to 87.45 tons in 2021.
 This includes nickel-cadmium batteries, sealed lead acid batteries, fluorescent tubes, and Product Exchange materials collected at the St. Louis County HHW facilities and remote collection sites.
 The St. Louis County Environmental Services Department (ESD) provides a comprehensive solid waste management system for that part of St. Louis County outside of the Western Lake Superior Sanitary District.
-The ESD works to increase the number of customers utilizing free disposal at the thirteen HHW mobile collections and two year-round HHW collection facilities.
+The ESD works to maintain the number of customers utilizing free disposal at the thirteen HHW mobile collections, three business hazardous waste mobile collections and two year-round HHW collection facilities.
+The B-Clean Program disposed of approximately 13,015 pounds of commercially generated hazardous waste materials in 2022 compared to 3,530 pounds of hazardous waste materials in 2021.